 Subscribers only: Account assignments & selected contact information

 Adbrands Daily Update 14th Mar 2019: Boeing came under intense pressure when China and Indonesia became the first two countries to ground all flights by the company's 737 Max 8 jets, following the tragic aircrash in Ethiopia at the weekend.
 It was the second such crash involving the Max 8 in less than five months; the first involved an Indonesian airline.
 Both country's regulators broke with normal procedure to issue the temporary ban.
 Industry standards dictate that the safety regulator from the country that originally certified the aircraft as airworthy - in this case the US FAA - takes the lead in determining whether or not it should be grounded.
 China and Indonesia are two of the largest markets in Asia for the 737 Max 8 model, first introduced in 2017, with China alone accounting for more than 1 in 6 of all the models so far delivered by Boeing.
 The FAA responded with a confirmation of the plane's airworthiness.
 Yet despite that, a series of other countries followed suit in grounding the plane, first in Asia Pacific, and then elsewhere after the UK joined the boycott on Tuesday.
 Virtually every other major global market where the plane has been purchased followed suit over the next 24 hours.
 President Trump finally ordered the grounding of all planes in the US as well and Boeing suspended all deliveries of further Max 8s pending a full investigation.

-Adbrands Account Assignments is a database tracking account management for the world's leading brands and companies.
-In other words, which advertising agency handles which accounts in which countries.
-Fully searchable by brand, brandowner company or advertising agency, the database now contains more than 15,000 worldwide account assignments for over 4,000 leading brands.
+Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.

 New to the industry?
 See here for a brief summary of how the agency business is structured.